derek-knox/Coding-For-Designers/book/JavaScript/Subset.md

 Just like natural languages have many words, rules, and exceptions, so too do programming languages.
 As we all know from experience, we only use a small fraction to communicate.
 JavaScript—and programming languages in general—are no different.

-Both programming and natural languages have more words than necessary for communicating.
-These extra words are useful to those more experienced with a given language or topic domain.
-They enable communication in a more concise way, they enable communicating more with less.
-The tradeoff is a risk of complexity as others may be unfamiliar with the words and thus their meaning.
+The question is, why do extra words in a language even exist?
+If it isn't obvious, extra words are useful to those more experienced with a given language or topic.
+They enable concise communication for those in-the-know.
+They enable communicating more with less.
+The tradeoff is a risk of increased complexity as others may be unfamiliar with the words and their meaning.
+The subset approach attempts to mitigate this risk.

 The JavaScript subset we will cover is broken down into four groups:
 1. Identifiers